brakmic/brakmic/README.md

 ## 💼 Experiences & Skills

-The diverse experiences I've had over the years, both as an employee and as an entrepreneur, have broadened my perspective and enriched my skills.
-This journey has instilled in me a sense of adaptability and honed my technical abilities.

-I've been running my own software development firm, focusing on creating digital products that truly resonate with customers.
-This venture not only allows me to utilize my technical skills to the fullest but also provides an opportunity to build leadership and business acumen.

-I've realized that a solid architectural foundation is paramount for efficient software development.
-Hence, I've adopted best practices like Clean Architecture, Ports & Adapters Architecture, and Domain-Driven Design.
-These paradigms contribute to the maintainability, testability, and long-term resilience of software solutions.
+Running my own software development firm has provided an invaluable opportunity to build leadership skills, manage diverse projects, and gain an in-depth understanding of business processes.
+In the pursuit of delivering top-quality software, I've adopted best practices like Clean Architecture, Ports & Adapters Architecture, and Domain-Driven Design.
+I've had the chance to work with UI control suites like DevExpress, DevExtreme, KendoUI, and Telerik to deliver high-performance web applications.

-I've also worked extensively with DevExpress and its JavaScript variant, DevExtreme, to build comprehensive, high-performance web applications.
-Similarly, KendoUI and Telerik, renowned for their rich set of UI controls, have been a part of my toolbox for front-end development.

-With the increasing importance of DevOps in software development cycles, I've developed tools to facilitate daily DevOps tasks and offer a [miniDevOps](https://github.com/brakmic/miniDevOps) Docker image as part of my contributions to the community.
+My familiarity with DevOps has not only helped streamline software development cycles but also fostered a culture of collaboration between development and operations teams.
+I've contributed to this field by developing tools that facilitate daily DevOps tasks and sharing a [miniDevOps](https://github.com/brakmic/miniDevOps) Docker image with the community.

-Lastly, a highlight from my early career includes [tutorials](https://github.com/brakmic/bazaar/tree/master/webassembly) on WebAssembly, which I wrote in 2015 when it was still relatively unknown.
-These tutorials reflect my curiosity and dedication to learning emerging technologies.

 ---

 ## 🎯 Future Goals

-My goal for the future is to continue enhancing my understanding of scalable architectures.
-The prospect of building resilient, efficient, and maintainable systems capable of adapting to evolving business needs motivates me to continually learn and grow.
+As I look to the future, my goal is to deepen my understanding of scalable architectures and continue building resilient, efficient, and maintainable systems.
+It's the joy of learning new things and the thrill of overcoming challenges that drive me forward in this ever-evolving landscape of software engineering.

 ---

 ## 📖 Featured Articles

-I believe in sharing knowledge and experiences, and for this, I maintain a [blog](https://blog.brakmic.com).
-I explore new concepts, delve into my professional journey, and share insights from my experiences.
-Here are a few articles that might pique your interest:
+I believe in the power of shared knowledge and experiences.
+My [blog](https://blog.brakmic.com) serves as a platform where I delve into new concepts, share my professional journey, and explore insights gained from my experiences:

 - [Keycloak with PostgreSQL-HA](https://blog.brakmic.com/keycloak-with-postgresql-ha-on-kubernetes/)
 - [Keycloak Extensions](https://blog.brakmic.com/keycloak-extensions/)